jaredpalmer/razzle/README.md

 yarn create razzle-app my-app
 ```

-**You can also boostrap any one of the [examples](https://github.com/jaredpalmer/razzle/tree/master/examples)
+**You can also bootstrap any one of the [examples](https://github.com/jaredpalmer/razzle/tree/master/examples)
 by adding  `--example <example-name>` to your command.**

 ```bash